scaleoutsystems/examples/how-tos/fedn-native-pseudo-distributed/README.md

 - Minio running on localhost:9000
 - MongoDB running on localhost:6534

-To deploy Mino and MondoDB, you can use the docker-compose templates as described [here](https://github.com/scaleoutsystems/fedn/tree/master/docs#readme), or follow their respective installation instructions.
+To deploy Mino and MongoDB, you can use the docker-compose templates as described [here](https://github.com/scaleoutsystems/fedn/tree/master/docs#readme), or follow their respective installation instructions.

 ## Install fedn and prepare the host machine